 In 1882, a partnership was formed that led to the incorporation of the Tucson Water Company.
 The City of Tucson purchased it for $110,000 and on August 3, 1900, established the Water and Sewage Department.

 Tucson Water is a department of the City of Tucson, Arizona, government and operates as a Public Water Utility serving residential, commercial and industrial customers both within and outside of the city's boundaries.
 Tucson Water's authority and responsibility is derived from the City Charter and ordinances and resolutions of the Mayor and Council.

 Tucson Water is an enterprise fund of the City of Tucson.
 The utility operates in a manner similar to a private business, covering all costs of doing business with revenues from operations and other water-related funding sources (bonds, property sales, etc.).
-Tucson Water's Fiscal Year (FY) 2016 annual operating budget was $176 million ($181 million is forecast for FY 2017).
+Tucson Water's Fiscal Year (FY) 2017 annual operating budget was $181 million.
 This budget includes costs incurred pumping and delivering water to other water providers.